-There are a lot of myths in the gym world, and no matter how much time passes, they insist on not disappearing.
+There are a lot of myths in the gym world, and no matter how long it takes, they insist on not disappearing.

 Obviously, we are not going to talk about all of them, that was a topic not for an article but for a book.

-We chose four very well-known and we will talk a little about each of them.
+We chose four very well-known and we will talk a little about each one of them.

 Let's start with our favorite.